Fabien-Couthouis/XAI-in-RL/README.md

 ## About

 Explaining RL multiagent environments by computing Shapley values.
-This is the official implementation of [Collective eXplainable AI: Explaining Cooperative strategies and agent contribution in Multiagent Reinforcement Learning with Shapley Values](arxivlink).
-(TODO: add link to article)
+This is the official implementation of [Collective eXplainable AI: Explaining Cooperative strategies and agent contribution in Multiagent Reinforcement Learning with Shapley Values](https://ieeexplore.ieee.org/document/9679742) (available on [arxiv](https://arxiv.org/abs/2110.01307)).

 Experiments were conducted for two environments: [Sequential Social Dilemmas](https://github.com/eugenevinitsky/sequential_social_dilemma_games) and [OpenAI's Multiagent Particle](https://github.com/openai/multiagent-particle-envs).
 The implementation for each environment is available in the corresponding subfolder.